 I was born and raised in Cameroon, West Africa, with multicultural and spiritually inclusive values.
-I have worked with all ages, and I thrive on diversity.
+I have worked with all ages, and I thrive in diversity.
 I speak fluent French, conversational Spanish and some American Sign Language.

-As an improvisor I enjoy the thrill and the challenge of being in the moment, practicing deep and wide listening, and responding to what announces itself.
+As an improvisor I enjoy the thrill and the challenge of being in the moment, practicing kinesthetic, deep and wide listening, and responding to what announces itself.
 Improvisation places the creative and recovery process in a spiritual realm, it demands authenticity in the most natural and beautiful ways, it speaks the language of humanness and truth for each an everyone of us, and offers the opportunity for profound connections and transformations.

 I speak fluent Spanish and Hebrew.
 I was trained in photography, film, music and movement.
 I have experience with authentic movement, yoga, theatre improvisation, contact improvisation and martial arts.

-I have almost 20 years of experience working with individuals having a chronic severe and persistent illness and/or substance abuse issues, individually or in groups.
-I was Assistant program Director of an adult day treatment program in downtown Boston, where I was responsible for facilitating clinical and expressive arts therapy groups, coordinating intakes, creating treatment plans, managing risk, and supervising Counselors and Expressive Arts Therapy students.
+For the past 22 years, I have been supporting children, adults and families of all kinds.
+I have experience working with individuals having a chronic chronic mental illness and/or substance abuse issues, individually or in groups.
+Before I began co-founding ARTrelief, I was Assistant program Director of an adult day treatment program in downtown Boston, where I was responsible for facilitating clinical and expressive arts therapy groups, coordinating intakes, creating treatment plans, managing risk, and supervising Counselors and Expressive Arts Therapy students.
 I created an inclusive and safe LGBTQ program specializing in LGBTQ issues and trauma.
 I am an activist and an educator in this area of specialization.